9 Things You Should Know Before Shopping at Aldi for the First Time

 A few years ago, my husband and I tried Aldi’s German Roasted Regular Ground Coffee and it changed our mornings.
 We’ve been loyal buyers ever since.
 Try it — you won’t be disappointed.

-6. It’s got plenty of produce and healthy stuff.
+6. It’s got plenty of produce and organic options.

 7. You don’t have to coupon to save.